@omrid01/node-red-dashboard-2-table-tabulator 0.8.0

 General Overview

-• Interface to the node is through messages (regular Node-red msg objects).
-The msg specifies a command (and arguments), and returns the table's response
+• Interface to the node is through messages (Node-RED msg objects).
+The message specifies a command (with arguments), and returns the table's response

-• The table accepts data-setting commands (e.g. setData, addData, updateData, deleteData etc.) as well as data-query commands (getData, searchData etc.), as well as in-cell data edit (from the UI).
+• The table accepts data-setting commands (e.g. setData, addData, updateData, deleteData etc.) as well as data-query commands (getData, searchData etc.), and in-cell data edit (from the UI).

-• In addition, the table can send unsolicited event messages for selected table events (cell & row click/double-click, cell edit etc.)
+• In addition, the node can send unsolicited notifications on selected table events (e.g. cell & row click/double-click, cell edit etc.)

 • By default, the table operates in shared mode, i.e. a common table image (data + styling) in all concurrent dashboard clients.
 The table image is also cached in the Node-RED datastore, and reloaded upon browser open, refresh etc.

-The node also supports a Multi-User mode, which maintains independent, client-specific table data with "private" messaging.
+The node also supports a Multi-User mode, which maintains independent, client-specific table data without a centralized datastore.

 Message Examples